azadbolour/boardgame/README.md

   development
 * edit _branch.sh_ as appropriate for your minimal environment
 * set your environment: `. branch.sh`

+Utility libraries used by the Java sub-projects are hosted on _jCenter_ (https://jcenter.bintray.com).
+Make sure your maven settings.xml in $HOME/.m2 configures that repository in its profiles.

 ## Working with the Client API Library